Accessing our website

 Access key c: Contact us

-It is our intention to make this website as functional and accessible as possible, in this belief we intend to meet W3C Priority Guidelines.
-By designing this website to meet these web standards the content is accessible to a wider range of people and technologies.
+It is our intention to make this website as functional and accessible as possible and we intend to meet WCAG 2.1 Level A Guidelines.
+By designing this website to meet these web standards, the content is accessible to a wider range of people and technologies.

-Every effort has been made to achieve priority one compliance, from this documents provide text equivalent for all non text elements, content can be read without colour, style sheets or scripts, dynamic content equivalents are updated as dynamic content is changed, and if any multimedia is used for content a text equivalent is provided.
+Every effort has been made to achieve Level A compliance.
+From this, documents provide text equivalent for all non text elements, content can be read without colour, style sheets or scripts, dynamic content equivalents are updated as dynamic content is changed, and if any images are used for content a text equivalent is provided.